paulvha/MicroMod/SFs_MM_InputDisplay/README.md

 [HyperDisplay_ILI9341_ArduinoLibrary](https://github.com/sparkfun/HyperDisplay_ILI9341_ArduinoLibrary/archive/master.zip)
 [HyperDisplay_4DLCD-320240_ArduinoLibrary](https://github.com/sparkfun/HyperDisplay_4DLCD-320240_ArduinoLibrary/archive/master.zip)

-The SparkFun_HyperDisplay has 3 examples, which do nothing and are actually templates to create your own screens.
+<br>The SparkFun_HyperDisplay has 3 examples, which do nothing and are actually templates to create your own screens.
-The HyperDisplay_ILI9341_ArduinoLibrary has 1 example that does not work (crashes constant).
+<br>The HyperDisplay_ILI9341_ArduinoLibrary has 1 example that does not work (crashes constant).
-The HyperDisplay_4DLCD-320240_ArduinoLibrary:
+<br>The HyperDisplay_4DLCD-320240_ArduinoLibrary:
 * Example1: Only showing some squares, triangels and circles on the display.
 * Example2: Demonstrates how some functions can be used and VERY small text.
 * Example3: More functions and the demo for splitscreens